Do you need a dose of the best Corey Martinez BMX videos in your life?

 4. X Games Real BMX 2018

-In 2018, Corey Martinez along with his filmer Peter Adam took the gold medal in the X Games Real BMX 2018 video contest.
+In 2018, Corey Martinez and filmer Peter Adam took the gold medal in the X Games Real BMX 2018 video contest.

 If you somehow haven’t heard of X Games Real BMX, the contest is where six different riders each have a filmer and a set amount of time to film the best one-minute thirty-second video part they can.